guidance-guarantee-programme/pension_guidance/content/pension_summary/leave_your_pot_untouched.en.md

 You can leave your money invested in your pot until you need it.
 Your pot could grow further and give you a larger amount of money to last for a shorter amount of time.
 You (and your employer) can still pay into your pot but there may be restrictions.

+You can’t usually access your pension pot until age 55, this is increasing to age 57 on 6 April 2028.

+This is important for those born after 6 April 1971, as it could mean that you are unable to access your pension until 2 years later than you expected.

+The rules are complicated so you should check with your pension provider.

 ## Key facts

 * While the money stays in your pot you don’t pay tax on it.